Glendale must process nixed hotel worker wages initiative, judge says | Phoenix New Times

 ‘They have their agenda’

-Indeed, Arizona’s hotel industry appears firmly against the proposal.
-Both in a press statement and in court documents, the Arizona Lodging and Tourism Association claimed the bill would harm the economy, forcing hotels to drive up room prices and deter tourists.
+Arizona’s hotel industry appears firmly against the proposal.
+The Arizona Lodging and Tourism Association and the American Hotel and Lodging Association both filed friend-of-the-court briefs in support of the city’s position in the lawsuit.
+In a press statement and in court documents, the AzTLA claimed the bill would harm the economy, forcing hotels to drive up room prices and deter tourists.

 “A new wage mandate on the tourism sector will cause prices to spike and cost jobs, hurting the very people the union-backed proponents claim they represent,” said AzLTA President and CEO Kim Grace Sabow in an emailed statement.
 “The Glendale tourism industry is thriving with so much to offer for visitors while creating great, well-paying jobs.
 Why would we want to put all that at risk?”

-In his press release, Walsh said, “Glendale has repeatedly taken steps to prioritize the profits of businesses over working-class residents who power its burgeoning hospitality industry.”
+In a press release issued when the lawsuit was filed, Walsh said, “Glendale has repeatedly taken steps to prioritize the profits of businesses over working-class residents who power its burgeoning hospitality industry.”

 “Every time residents try to take steps to shape how Glendale develops, the city doesn’t seem to care,” Martinez said.
 “It’s like they have their agenda, regardless of what would be good for most residents.”